 Andro Dunos for the Neo Geo ends with a message telling you "PLEASE TRY THE NEXT STAGE".
 But even if you play on the hardest difficulty and loop the game, the endings stay the same.

 Truxton II has the standard "Conglaturations" upon beating the Final Boss.
-The original, of course, has No Ending.
+The original, of course, was an Endless Game.